Skip to main content

 July 13, 2015

 ALBANY, GA – Today, Congressman Sanford Bishop, Jr. (GA-02) announced his office is seeking a Wounded Warrior Fellow to serve as a Veterans' Advocate and Outreach Coordinator in his Albany, Georgia Congressional Office.
+Primary responsibilities of the position will include facilitating and coordinating responses to a wide range of requests received from military, veterans, and other stakeholders in the region.

 July 9, 2015